Italy: Two dead as train derails near Milan | DW | 06.02.2020

 The train was described as "not very crowded" by Italian daily Corriere della Sera.

 The crew compartment and at least two other carriages overturned.
-The cause of the accident remains unclear.
+The cause of the accident remains unclear, but it occured in an area where maintenance work has been underway.

 Italy's rail network is experiencing severe disruption.
 All high speed train travel between Milan and Bologna has been temporarily suspended.